 Another great tool to help make your homeownership job easier, which can also complete your maintenance toolkit, is a home maintenance log.
 Use it to log dates and information on when home maintenance and repairs were done, when service is needed, and the age of your appliances and systems.

 How Does a Home Warranty Fit in?

 There’s one more great way to eliminate worries as a homeowner—with a First American home warranty.
 Having a home warranty can protect your budget from unexpected home appliance repair and the worries that involve how to pay for a repair, knowing your covered items are protected when breakdowns occur.

 That’s because home warranties work by covering the cost to repair or replace many vital appliances and home systems in and around your home.
 When a covered item fails, all you do is contact us.
 We’ll find a qualified local service provider who will contact you to schedule a convenient appointment, diagnose the problem, and begin the repair or replacement process.
 That’s it!

 A basic plan with First American Home Warranty can cover many essential home appliances as well as important systems, such as plumbing, electrical, and heating.
-If you don’t know about our great home warranty coverage, now might be a good time to compare our plans!
+If you don’t know about our great home warranty coverage, now might be a good time to check out our home warranty cost comparisons!